 Taking out health insurance after 4 months

-If you have already registered with a municipality but have not yet taken out health insurance, you will receive a letter about this from the central office for exceptional medical insurance (CAK).
+Please note: If you have already registered with a municipality but have not yet taken out health insurance, you will receive a letter about this from the central office for exceptional medical insurance (CAK).
 The CAK checks that everyone in the Netherlands has health insurance.
 Don’t wait too long before taking out health insurance, otherwise you may be fined.

 Health insurance for foreign students

-If you are a student from outside the Netherlands, you will usually already have health insurance that you took out in your own country.
-Sometimes, however, you are required to take out health insurance in the Netherlands.
+If you are a student from outside the Netherlands, you probably already have insurance for medical expenses that you took out in your own country.
+In some cases, however, you are required to take out health insurance with a Dutch insurer.
 How you can do that depends on where you are from and what else you do besides studying.
 Consult the Nuffic website Studyinholland.nl to see if you’re properly insured.